samarpedro/pong/README.md

 # https://samarpedro.github.io/pong/

-Ping pong javascript with bots
+Ping pong in javascript with bots

 to play with bots, use "bot" in the player name